codefitz/Pixel-Spacebase/PLAN.md

 - [ ] Shapeshifter shouldn't battle himself, so if shapeshifter gets to to the first boss, he should meet Y who pits him to the test of a battle against 50 enemies in an arena.
 - [ ] Bug: Getting warped back down to an area in lower levels causes the chests to empty irrecoverably.
 - [ ] New mechanic - random levels set to dark, hero can find a breaker that switches the lights back on.
 Breaker also exists on every level (so can turn lights off - maybe future enemy mechanic.)
+- [ ] Workshop idea - makerbot only provides essential items in the beginning - upgrade makerbot to unlock better items as you go.
+Basic items level goes up per zone regardless.
+- [ ] Dark Lord of Yendor to have more 'darth sidius' vibes.
+- [ ] Players own items don't persist across workshops in the same area.
+- [ ] Add an option to open and scroll the full log.
+- [ ] When stepping on the alien egg, have the screen fade to black briefly before coming back - what happened dialog.
+- [ ] Xeno-booster should change to an x-port icon.